 V. The Number of Incidences of Sexual Assault, Stalking, and Intimate Partner Violence Reported and the Number of Confidential or Anonymous Reports; the Number of Disciplinary Cases and the Final Outcome of Disciplinary Cases (Items #5-8)

-The chart below summarizes the six incidents reported to the University of Bridgeport in the calendar year 2020.
-There were zero anonymous reports made during this period.
+The chart below summarizes the eight incidents reported to the University of Bridgeport in the calendar year 2021.
+There was one anonymous report made during this period.